SAP Articles

 It’s cloud-native, comes with planning and analytics in one package, and it’s where SAP is focusing development.
 So if you’re building something new today, SAC is the future-facing option.

 That said, the transition isn’t 1:1.
-SAC works differently—it’s model-driven, visually built, and has no script logic like BPC does.
+SAC works differently.
+It’s model-driven, visually built, and has no script logic like BPC does.
 Some things are easier.
 Others, you’ll have to rethink.

-So, it’s a replacement—but not a copy.
+So, it’s a replacement, but not a copy.

 A BPC model is kind of like a container.
-It holds dimensions, logic, data, and metadata—basically, everything needed for a specific planning or consolidation process.
+It holds dimensions, logic, data, and metadata, basically, everything needed for a specific planning or consolidation process.

 You might have separate models for: